Ipomoea purga

 Ipomoea purga is a species of flowering plant in the genus Ipomoea.
-It is commonly referred to as jalap and is probably also the source of the John the Conqueror root.
+It is commonly referred to as jalap and is probably also the source of the John the Conqueror amulet legend.

 Description

 Ipomoea purga is described as a vine that can reach heights of 12 ft.
 When fresh, the root is black externally, white and milky within, and varies in size according to its age.
 It has heart shaped leaves and purple trumpet like flowers.
 Ipomoea purga is rather difficult to break down, but if triturated with cream of tartar, sugar of milk, or other hard salts, the process of pulverization is much easier, and the powder rendered much finer.
 When in powder form in order to ingest, the color is a pale grayish brown.
 Ipomoea purga is native to Mexico and it is naturalized in other parts of the neotropics.

 Discovery

 Ipomoea purga was encountered by Spanish conquistadores during the conquest of Mexico.
 It was introduced to Europe in 1565 as a medical herb used to treat an array of illnesses up until the 19th century when modern medical practices became the norm.